 They can do this by presenting additional evidence, such as character references, and any mitigating circumstances that could encourage the magistrate to look favourably on you and your situation.

-Your traffic lawyer can also speak for you in court, and request a Section 10 on your behalf.
+Your traffic lawyer can also speak for you in court, and request a section 10 dismissal or conditional release order on your behalf.

 There are plenty of reasons to consult experienced traffic lawyers even if you intend to plead guilty to the charges against you.